denis-mludek/kaiju/README.md

 ### name

 Mandatory `String`
 This is the standard Virtual DOM `key` used in the diffing algorithm to uniquely identify this `VNode`.
 It is also used for logging purposes, so it is usually just the name of the component.
 By default, components have a `key` set to their `name` to differentiate them from other components.
 However, you can also set an external `key` by defining a key property inside the Component's props.
 The overall key will then be name + _ + your key.
 This can be useful when switching between two instances of the same component but without reusing any of its state.

 ### sel
 Optional `String`
 An alternative hyperscript selector to use instead of `component`.
-Example:
 ```ts
 Component<Props, State>({ sel: `div.${styles.div}` })
 ```

 ### props

 Optional `Object`
 An object representing all the properties passed by our parent.
 Typically props either represents state that is maintained outside the component or properties used to tweak the component's behavior.
 The `render` function will be called if the props object changed shallowly (any of its property references changed), hence it's a good practice to try and use a flat object.
 Note 1: props and state are separated exactly like in `React` as it works great.
 The same design best practices apply.
 Note 2: If you wish to compute some state or generally perform a side effect based on whether some part of the props changed (similar to using `componentWillReceiveProps` in react) you can use the sliding2 combinator to compare the previous props with the ones:

 ```ts